- About Overview

 Michael Williams, MA, is the first executive director of academic, administrative, and research technology for the UCSF School of Pharmacy, effective August 1, 2011.

 “We created this position to harness and use information technology to make us more efficient and effective across the breadth of what we do in the School.
-We can’t afford to do otherwise,” explains Michael Nordberg, MPA/HSA, the School’s interim associate dean for finance and administration and Williams’ supervisor.
+We can’t afford to do otherwise,” explains Michael Nordberg, MPA/HSA, the School’s interim associate dean of finance and administration and Williams’ supervisor.

 Initially, Williams will work closely with School academic and administrative leaders to apply targeted technology solutions to transform the way the School delivers and evaluates its Doctor of Pharmacy curriculum.
 The goal is to use technology to advance collaborative and interprofessional learning.